 The all-around favorites are the Hedgehogs.

 The Snowmen and Christmas Tree set is also fun to keep around for the holidays but is way too expensive for my taste for a prize box.

 #6 Post-It Tabs

-The easiest way to mark assigned pages for students is with post-it tabs.
-I like the 1/2″ size paper ones because I can also write on them as opposed to the plastic-type ones (plus they’re usually cheaper).
+The easiest way to mark assigned pages for students is with Post-it tabs.
+I like the 1/2″ size paper ones because I can also write on them instead of the plastic-type ones (plus they’re usually cheaper).

-If you can find them in stacks of 100 (like these) as opposed to 50, it feels like they last longer.
+If you can find them in stacks of 100 (like these) instead of 50, it feels like they last longer.

 What are your favorite “Buy It Again” products on Amazon?
 Share in the comments!